bodo-ai/Bodo/docs/source/aws.rst

 Possible next experiments from here are running a more complex example like the `logistic regression example <https://github.com/IntelLabs/bodo/blob/master/examples/logistic_regression_rand.py>`_.
-Furthermore, attaching a shared EFS storage volume and experimenting with parallel I/O in HPAT is recommended.
+Furthermore, attaching a shared EFS storage volume and experimenting with parallel I/O in Bodo is recommended.